If you enjoy reading and discussing the works of Daphne du Maurier, join our email list or join us for a meeting.

 Our Dinner and a Movie Night will feature the 2012 production of The Scapegoat starring Matthew Rhys.
 This adaptation departs from the novel, but du Maurier's dark, psychological overtones are maintained.
 The movie is well-acted and the set design is spectacular, if you care about such things.
 For dinner we will stay true to the novel and serve French cuisine from La Madeleine.
 Author Cindy Jones will lead a discussion of the novel's two adaptations.

-Event is in-person but the post film discussion will also be available virtually for Society members by ZOOM.
+Event is in-person.
+Regrettably, the post film discussion will not be available for Society members by ZOOM.

 6:00 pm - 8:30 pm.